victormartingarcia/sonicpi-jupyter-notebook/README.md

 ## Play with samples

-Load the notebook samples and start having some fun 😆
+Load the [sonicpi-notebook-sample notebook](sonicpi-notebook-sample.ipynb) and start having some fun 😆

 http://localhost:8888/notebooks/sonicpi-notebook-sample.ipynb